sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 |------|------|-------------|
 | `window` | `IGlueWindow` | An instance of [`GlueWindow`](#classes-gluewindow) representing the window that has been registered. |

-To interact with the Glue42 Window, the application can use either the instance of `GlueWindow` passed to this event handler, or the instance obtained from [`RegisterGlueWindow`](#classes-glue42-registergluewindow).
+To interact with the Glue42 Window, the app can use either the instance of `GlueWindow` passed to this event handler, or the instance obtained from [`RegisterGlueWindow`](#classes-glue42-registergluewindow).

 ### GlueWindowSettings